Updated March 1, 2022 . AmFam Team

 Limit the spray of your network signal.
 Locating your router in the middle of your home can provide a consistent blanket of coverage across your home.
 Doing so can also help to prevent neighbors and nearby vehicles from accessing a strong network signal.

 Install a wireless home security system.
 In addition to receiving a discount on your homeowners insurance premium, subscribing to a wireless security system can help to keep your home safe.
-Our partnership with Frontpoint home security systems does more than secure your perimeter.
-With IoT-connected sensors that alert first responders to fire or other emergencies, your home can be a much safer place.
+Our partnership with ADT smart home security services does more than secure your perimeter.
+With IoT-connected sensors that alert first responders to emergencies, your home can be a much safer place.

 Shred all sensitive documents.
 Since you can’t always control who has access to your trash, you’ll want to pick up a diamond cut or confetti shredder.
 Be sure to use it when disposing of all sensitive documents containing personally identifiable information.

 Change your internet service to a more secure one.
 If your current ISP isn’t offering free anti-viral software products, you may be wise to consider other services that take your security more seriously.

 Install a physical firewall.
 Although they’re available both physically and as a software product, both offer another layer of protection.
 Physical, wireless firewalls have built-in protection that’s designed to defend your network from cyber-attacks.
 Some router systems come with a built-in firewall — embedded into the router firmware.

 Replace your router with a better one.
 Sometimes, even with your network’s software being completely up-to-date, certain router manufacturers are prone to security breaches and are more vulnerable than others.

 Because securing your home’s Wi-Fi networks can have far-reaching implications, you should make your home’s network security a priority.
 With a little help, coaching or online research, you can build up your at-home network defenses and greatly reduce the likelihood being hacked.